wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 5.2-RC1 =

+* Added a "Clear All Cache" button on the *Plugin Information* metabox.
+* Added a "Check for Updates" button on the *Plugin Information* metabox in the Pro version.
+* Added a daily schedule (as part of 'wp_scheduled_delete') to remove expired cached files and transient object cache items.
+* The Pro version update check schedule is adjusted (if necessary) to match the desired frequency (every 12 hours).
+* Optimized the library class requirements and class object creation for admin and non-admin webpages.

 = Version 5.1.1 =

 * Fixed the `uninstall()` method to read plugin options as a stand-alone method.